 Updated by Steward Team

-Many of the farmers we have worked with struggle to come up with the right words to use to describe their project to their lender community.
-We often hear that farmers are worried about making it sounds like a donation rather than a loan.
+Many of the borrowers we have worked with struggle to come up with the right words to use to describe their project to their customers or community.
+We often hear that borrowers are worried about making it sounds like a donation, rather than a loan.

 Below are a couple of ideas for how to explain to your network that this is a loan, not a donation!
-The key item to remember is to lead with your story and share the opportunity to lend to a business that is supporting regenerative and sustainable agriculture.
+The key item to remember is to lead with your story and share the opportunity to support your business and the broader regenerative agriculture movement.

 How to craft your pitch for support:

-- Share business vision--Introductory paragraph on your business outlook and how you plan to use the capital from your loan.
+- Share business vision⏤Introductory paragraph on your business outlook and how you plan to use your loan to grow your business.

-- Tie-in sustainable/regenerative agriculture--1-2 sentences how the growth of your business will benefit the community, local economy, and environment.
+- Tie-in regenerative agriculture⏤1-2 sentences how your business's regenerative & sustainable practices will benefit the community, local economy, and environment.

-- Call-to-action--Drive interested parties to your project page on Steward’s website (using a unique web link we will provide) for financials, loan terms, and interest rate.
+- Call-to-action⏤Drive interested parties to your Project Page on Steward’s website (using a unique web link we will provide) for details on loan terms and interest rate.

-- “Join in a special lending opportunity that supports sustainable agriculture and will help propel our farm/business forward.”
+“Join in a special lending opportunity that supports regenerative agriculture and will help propel our farm/ranch/food business forward.”

-- “We are partnering with Steward, a private lender, to raise capital to grow our business.
-You can join in too and support sustainable agriculture in our community.”
+“We are partnering with Steward, a private lender, to get a loan that will allow us to grow our business.
+You can join in too, by becoming a participating lender and supporting regenerative agriculture in our community.”

-- “Steward offers a unique opportunity to participate in our secured, interest-bearing loan.”
+“Steward offers a unique opportunity to support our business by participating in our secured, interest-bearing loan.”